Become a Certified Infant Massage Instructor (CIMI®) through International Loving Touch and help spread the wonderful

 • Collect feedback from parents you taught using the evaluation forms provided with your exam materials.

 An initial due date of two months after the training course (both in-person and online course) will be given to complete the exam, SOAP Note observational summaries and evaluation forms.
 One two-month extension may be requested to complete coursework; additional extensions may be requested and may require payment of an additional fee.
 Mail completed coursework to ILTF, PO Box 16374, Portland, OR 97292-0374.
-Upon completion of all requirements, graduates will receive a diploma of completion, be registered in the International Loving Touch® Registry of Certified Infant Massage Instructors and may access instructor forms and other materials online: see instructor benefits.
+Upon completion of all requirements, graduates will receive a diploma of completion, be registered in the International Loving Touch® Registry of Certified Infant Massage Instructors and may access instructor forms and other materials online through our new My CIMI portal.

 The fundamental objective of the course is to prepare students for the CIMI® examination and ability to teach infant massage.
 All we ask from you is a 100% commitment to the training program and follow-up coursework.

 We are a nationally accredited program and offer continuing education hours for healthcare professionals.
 Accreditation Information

 Registered instructors will remain in active status, thus maintaining their CIMI® credential, by renewing their certification.
 Certification renewal requires payment of CIMI renewal and submission of continuing education information.
 Annual renewal renewal covers instructor educational development, resources, instructor calendar, materials & supplies for classes, website support MY CIMI® and staff support.
 Continuing education (three contact hours per year/or 6 for two year renewals) may come from numerous resources (e.g., conferences and/or workshops pertaining to early childhood, parenting, health education, massage therapy related workshops, books and/or research articles).
 Continuing education is not required for first-time, one-year renewals.

 Absence of Conflict of Interest Disclosure